t-brangu/digits/index.md

 ## Summary

-Digits provides a simple but complete example of a full-stack web application where users can:
+Digits provides a simple example of a full-stack web application where users can:

 - Register and log in
 - Manage contacts